fossas/spectrometer/docs/reference/fossa_yml.md

 #### `url:`
 The URL of your project that will appear in FOSSA.
 This URL is intended to be the URL to the repository of this project.

+#### `jiraProjectKey:`
+The Jira Project Key to associate with your project for improved issue triage.
+Refer to the [FOSSA docs](https://docs.fossa.com/docs/atlassian-jira#linking-fossa-projects-to-jira-projects) for more information.

 #### `releaseGroup:`
 The `name:` and `release:` of the release group's release to add your project to in the FOSSA dashboard.